How to Add Layer 3 Switch in GNS3

 Step 10

-Leave the RAM value of Layer 3 Switch as default and click Next.
+Keep the RAM value for the Layer 3 Switch as it is, and then click Next.

 Step 11